Halifax Wushu Club

-Chris Rayner lives in Beijing and was a long time Chuojiao Fanzi student of Wang HeLing.
+Chris Rayner lives in China and was a long time Chuojiao Fanzi student of Wang HeLing.
 Chris was very successful competing in various traditional wushu competitions in Beijing with his Chuojiao.
-Chris has been generous enough to share his knowledge of Chuojiao with Josh whenever he comes to visit Nova Scotia.
+Chris was generous enough to share his knowledge of Chuojiao with Josh during several visits Nova Scotia.

 Beijing Chuojiao Fanzi 戳翻子 Lineage

 Wu BinLou (see below) was the head of the Beijing Chuojiao Fanzi system and was a student of Wei Zankui

 Wang He Ling (see below) was a student of Wu BinLou.
 Wang HeLing is a Chuojiao Fanzi master and is the current president of the Beijing Chuojiao Fanzi Federation.

 Di Guo Yong (see below) was also a Chuojiao Fanzi student of Wu BinLou and in addition is a world famous Xing Yi master

 Andrew Gordon is a Chuojiao Fanzi student of Wang HeLing , Di GuoYong and is also a student of Men Huifeng, Lu Yan, Cao Yong and Andrea Falk.
 Andrew brought Beijing Chuojiao Fanzi to Halifax.